1943 Auckland Rugby League season: Stormont Shield final

-The Stormont Shield final was played in heavy rain, with Manukau coming out on top 12–9 to win the Stormont Shield for the 3rd consecutive season.
+The Stormont Shield final was played in heavy rain which made playing difficult, with Manukau coming out on top 12–9 to win the Stormont Shield for the 3rd consecutive season.
 The score had been 0–0 at halftime before Manukau scored 7 points.
-City responded with 3 tries to take a 9–7 lead before a Manukau backline break with 4 minutes to go saw Tumata pass to Jack Hemi who cut past Robert Salaia and then “beat Warwick Clarke badly to score the winning try”.
-Bert Leatherbarrow made his first appearance for City after transferring from Mount Albert.
+City responded with 3 tries to take a 9–7 lead before a Manukau back line break with 4 minutes to go saw A Taumata pass to Jack Hemi who cut past Robert Salaia and then “beat Warwick Clarke badly to score the winning try”.
+It was described in the Auckland Star as coming "after one of the greatest individual efforts seen at the park".
+City had been leading by two points with a few minutes left when Manukau attacked and Joe Murray "broke clear, and sent to Hemi, to Taumata.
+The wing ran strongly along the right side line, drew his marker, shot an in-pass to Hemi, who beat Warwick Clarke, the City full-back, with a side-step, and then led a City pursuit for 50 yards until he scored".
+Doug Hutchison, the City halfback had done his best to haul down Hemi but he scored in the clutches of him as he crossed the line to win the match.
+The forward packs of both sides were very heavy.
+In the City team was Hawea Mataira, now in his seventh season for them, and Bert Leatherbarrow who made his first appearance for City after transferring from Mount Albert.
 He had scored 27 points for Mount Albert in six games to start the season before suffering from rheumatism which led to a court case with his employer.
 He missed fourteen games before reappearing in a City jersey.
+Also in their pack was Wirepa Jackson who had played for them since 1939 and was "outstanding on the day".
+For Manukau they fielded their "17 stone pair, Steve Watene, Pita Ririnui, plus Aubrey Thompson, the 15st 4lb former Hawke's Bay forward, and Wiremu Te Tai, a 14st hooker.
+For sheer weight Manukau had the advantage, and in parts of the game [George] Shilton, the loose forward, was able to play as an extra back".

 Top try scorers and point scorers

-The try and point scoring lists were compiled from Fox Memorial, Roope Rooster, Phelan Shield, and Stormont Shield matches.
-Ron McGregor was in his second season for Richmond and led all try scorers with 14.
-Joe Murray, the prolific try scorer for Manukau was 2 tries behind him, while a number of players finished the season with 8 or 9.
-Basil Cranch (Mt Albert) finished with the most points, with 90.
-He was one ahead of Alan Donovan (City) who had also finished 2nd in 1942.
-Jack Hemi scored 49 points but had joined Manukau midway through the season.
-He now had over 700 points for Manukau in all games through 8 seasons.
+The try and point scoring lists were compiled from the preliminary round matches, Fox Memorial, Roope Rooster, Phelan Shield, and Stormont Shield matches.
+Ron McGregor was in his second season for Richmond and led all try scorers with 15.
+Bernard Lowther was three back on 12 with Joe Murray, the prolific try scorer for Manukau another try back along with Newton centre Ivan Gregory.
+Basil Cranch finished first with the most points (97), from 20 games.
+Alan Donovan (City) scored 92 points and was second once more after scoring 100 points in 1942.
+Jack Hemi scored 49 points but had re-joined Manukau midway through the season.
+He had now finished his career with Manukau with 724 points for them in 108 games through 8 seasons.